UniversalDependencies/docs/_u-overview/enhanced-syntax.md

 ## Relative clauses

 In _basic_ trees, relative pronouns are attached to the main predicate of the relative clause (typically with a `nsubj` or `obj` relation).
-In the corresponding _enhanced_ graphs, the relative pronoun is attached to its antecedent with the special `ref` relation and the antecedent is attached as an argument to the main predicate of the relative clause.
-In the case where there is no explicit relative pronoun, only the latter arc is added.
+In the corresponding _enhanced_ graphs, the relative pronoun is attached to its antecedent with the special `ref` relation and the antecedent is attached as a dependent of the node that is the parent of the relative pronoun in the basic tree.
+Typically this parent is the main predicate of the relative clause, but it is not always so (see examples below).

+In the case where there is no explicit relative pronoun, there is no `ref` relation in the enhanced graph but the antecedent is still annotated as a dependent of a node in the relative clause, depending on the role it plays in the relative clause.

 Note that such graphs contain a cycle.

 <table> <!--the boy who lived-->
 <tbody><tr><td width="600">